 Project time period: July 2021 - July 2024

-How do creative people adapt and refocus in challenging times, and what lessons can we learn from them?
+How do artists & creators navigate adversity, and what can we do to support them?
 A multi-year research project funded by SSHRC and Toronto Metropolitan University.

-Reframing Creativity was our response to a unique opportunity to deepen our understanding of how creative individuals navigate their self-identity when daily routines are disrupted, how artists and creators adapt and refocus during challenging times, and the valuable lessons we can learn from their experiences.
+We were interested in understanding how creators navigate their self-identity when daily routines are disrupted, how artists and creators adapt and refocus during challenging times, and in identifying ideas, strategies and knowledge that would support creative and collaborative practices in the future.

 The pandemic turned into a time of reflection and self-exploration where creators could rethink or redirect different aspects of their creativity, including the values that guide their work or how they would like to manage their practice moving forward.